wawawawawawawa/Jaki-Muledump-Wawa-Update/README.md

 2) You need to reinstall mulelogin.au3
 3) You need to install [AutoHotkey](https://www.autohotkey.com/) and get Current Version (NOT V2 Alpha)
+4) Click on the arrow icon in Muledump to load your account!

+Errors :
+Having minus sign ( - ) in user/pass breaks OCL, to fix
+1) You can remove - from user/pass :)
+2) Or you can go to quickLaunch.ini, add the remaining of your password there, and double click quickLaunch.ahk, this will skip muledump part (aka, put your user/pass inside the .ini)

+Having "Token for different machine" error means I don't have the correct clientToken, to fix
+1) Find your token by other means (fiddle for instance)
+2) Put the correct token inside quickLaunch.ini
+3) Reload Muledump and click the arrow icon

 =================================